Kari Jobe: Early life

 Kari Jobe was born on April 6, 1981, in Waco, Texas, to parents Mark and Caroline "Sandy" (née Bragg) Jobe.
 She was raised in Watauga and Hurst, Texas, both suburbs of Fort Worth.
 She has two siblings, Kristen and Caleb.
 Jobe began singing at the age of three and became a Christian at the age of five.
 After studying at Oral Roberts University and Christ for the Nations Institute, she transferred to Dallas Baptist University, where she earned degrees in pastoral studies and psychology.

-She became known with the successes "Revelation Song" and "Holy Spirit" released in 2009.
+She became known with the successes "Revelation Song" and "Holy Spirit", both released in 2009.

 After graduation, Jobe accepted an invitation to serve as associate worship pastor at Gateway Church in Southlake, Texas, which she had been attending for six years.
-She worked alongside her father, Mark, who serves as campus pastor of Gateway's flagship campus in Southlake.
+She worked alongside her father, Mark, who was serving as campus pastor of Gateway's flagship campus in Southlake.
 She has traveled internationally on mission trips to lead worship.
 Jobe was also a member of Gateway Worship, a Christian worship band associated with Gateway Church.
-The group's live album, Wake Up the World, debuted at No. 2 on Billboards Christian Albums chart in 2008.
+The group's live album Wake Up the World debuted at No. 2 on Billboards Christian Albums chart in 2008.

 In addition to acting as a worship leader and pastor, Jobe released her first major-label album in February 2009 on the Integrity Music/Columbia Records/Gateway Create label.

 Career

 2009–2011: Kari Jobe and Le Canto

 Jobe released her self-titled debut album on February 10, 2009.
 The album charted at No. 67 on the Billboard 200 and No. 3 on Billboards Christian music chart.
 A Spanish-language version of the album was released under the name Le Canto.
-The album Le Canto won a Dove Award in the category, Spanish Album of the Year at the 41st GMA Dove Awards.
+The album Le Canto won a Dove Award in the category Spanish Album of the Year at the 41st GMA Dove Awards.

 Prior to releasing Kari Jobe, Jobe had released a live worship album called Throneroom Worship: Live Acoustic Worship and a Christmas album called Bethlehem.

 From her self-titled album, "I'm Singing" debuted at No. 13 on Billboards Christian singles chart.
 Jobe's second single, "Healer", was released in 2009 and debuted at No. 33 on Billboard's Soft A/C chart.
 She released the single "Adore Him" in 2009, which appeared as part of Integrity Music's compilation album Worship and Adore: A Christmas Offering.

-She won two Dove Awards for Special Event Album of the Year and Spanish Language album and was nominated for New Artist of the Year.
+Jobe has won two Dove Awards for Special Event Album of the Year and Spanish Language album and was nominated for New Artist of the Year.

 In 2011, Jobe signed with EMI CMG Sparrow Records.